MicrosoftDocs/cloud-adoption-framework/docs/modernize/devops-practices-modernization.md

 - **Shared solution:** Establish a centralized repository for all aspects of the solution.
 - **Reliable testing:** Validate solution quality and expected changes to drive ensuring measurements.
-- **Solution deployment:** Deploy a solution to allow a team to quickly share changes with customers.
+- **Solution deployment:** Deploy a solution to allow a team to share changes with customers.
 - **Integrated measurement:** Add learning metrics to the feedback loop for clear analysis by the full team.

 ## Toolchain